NVIDIA/aistore/docs/_posts/2025-02-16-split-brain-blog.md

 > Next time, you certainly will.

 But what?
-What exactly could you have done differently when keepalives start failing seemingly at random?
+What exactly could've been done differently when keepalives started failing seemingly at random?
 When one node after another reports that the _primary_ is unreachable, initiating re-election.

 In the moment, dealing with it is quite unsettling.
-You are looking at a jumble of intertwined alerts that keep coming in waves, where seemingly sporadic attempts to elect a new _primary_ get voted out by fragmented majorities.
+Looking at a jumble of intertwined alerts that keep coming in waves, where seemingly sporadic attempts to elect a new _primary_ get voted out by fragmented majorities.

 And that's going on for a while.
-Feels like a very long time but actually it is not.
+Feels like a long while but actually it is not.
 Because split-brain is arriving.
-In fact, it is already here, with us, and it _will_ reshape the cluster.
+In fact, it's already here, and it _will_ reshape the cluster.

 ![split-brain is inevitable](/assets/split-brain.jpg)